 Not one to shy away from a challenge Mal loves technical trail riding as well as the odd Gravity Enduro type descent.
 More recently he’s enjoyed learning and incorporating some basic Trials riding skills and techniques and using them out on the trails to overcome difficult obstacles.

-After completing the MTBA’s Level 0 Coaches Course Mal began to help coordinate the Gold Coast Mountain Bike Club’s Social and Skills Development programs, which have become so popular that there the club has needed to have rides almost weekly to keep up with the demand.
+After completing the MTBA’s Level 0 Coaches Course and Level 1 Skills Course Mal began to help coordinate the Gold Coast Mountain Bike Club’s Social and Skills Development programs, which have become so popular that there the club has needed to have rides almost weekly to keep up with the demand.
 Having been schooled in military style instruction during his time in the Royal Australian Air Force, a hockey coach, high school and university tutor and an active business coach, Mal enjoys helping others with a passion and approaches instruction in a calm, relaxed and friendly manner.

 You’ll frequently find him on the trails either coordinating social rides or providing instruction to individuals and groups.
 As he’s not the biggest fan of pedaling Mal loves to work with riders of all ages and levels on good technique and technical skills, especially if it helps them keep up with fitter riders.
 But be warned, he does like to push people out of their comfort zone!